criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 difference between the right-hand and the left-hand rolling radius ∆r = r1 – r2;
 c) determine the equivalent conicity for a lateral movement yˆ of the wheelset on the track.

+  Reference profiles in Annex D must be smoothed by interpolation, which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
+  Starting from this function the equivalent conicity is calculated as a function of the amplitude of the oscillation.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>